TheoreticallyNick/Logi/README.md

     ERR101 - Modem USB connection error.
 Unable to connect to the USB modem - modem and/or USB port are not active.
     ERR103 - Modem serial connection error.
 Unable to connect to the USB modem - modem or USB serial port is busy and unable to communicate.
     ERR105 - Cellular network connection error.
 Unable to start a new PPP session.
 Other PPP sessions currently active.
     ERR107 - Cellular network connection error.
 Unable to start a new PPP session.
-Cell newtork does not recognize the sim.
+Cell network does not recognize the sim.
     ERR109 - Temporary failure in DNS server name resolution.
 Unable to connect to the MQTT broker.
 The MQTT broker may have timed out the access tokens.
     ERR111 - Unable to connnect to the MQTT broker.
     ERR113 - MQTT parameter initialization error.
 Unable to find the private authentication keys to connect to MQTT broker.